searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **Example:** If building a berry bush drops 1 berry when you pick it then no matter what the settings are in the configuration file it will always cost at least 1 berry to build the berry bush.
 If world modifiers are set to 2 so the bush would drop 2 berries then it will always cost at least 2 berries to build.

 #### Deconstructing Pickables
-When you deconstruct a prefab with a pickable component if the pickable item has been picked then the resources dropped by deconstructing it will be adjusted to reduce the amount of the pickable item drops by the amount that was gained by picking the item (after accounting for world modifiers).
+When you deconstruct a prefab with a pickable component if the pickable item has not been picked then it will drop the pickable item.
+The resources dropped by deconstructing it will also be adjusted to reduce the amount of the pickable item drops by the amount that was gained by picking the item (after accounting for world modifiers).

 **Example:** If you built a berry bush that cost 5 berries to build, then picked the berries and got 2 berries, and then deconstructed the bush only 3 berries would drop.

-### CreatorShop Pieces
+#### Decontructing ItemStands
+When you deconstruct a piece that has an ItemStand component it will always drop the attached item, even if you could not normally remove it.

+## Custom Piece Categories
-Prefabs set to the custom CreatorShop category in the hammer build table have unique behavior compared to other pieces when it comes to deconstructing them.
-If a prefab is set to the CreatorShop category then player's can only deconstruct instances of that prefab that were placed by them.
-This is intended to prevent player's from deconstructing world-generated instances of prefabs like trees while still allowing player's to build and deconstruct their own trees.
+This mod adds two custom piece categories: **CreatorShop** and **Nature**.
+Pieces set to either of the custom categories will only be enabled for building if CreativeMode is set to True.
+Additionaly, these pieces can only be deconstructed by the player who placed them and world-generated instances of these pieces cannot be deconstructed.
+This prevents player's from deconstructing things like world-generated trees, while still allowing them to build and deconstruct their own trees.

-If multiple player's have this mod, the same restrictions still apply and they will not be able to deconstruct instances of CreatorShop pieces that are world-generated or built by other players.
-The CreatorShopAdminDeconstructAll setting can allow players with admin status to deconstruct CreatorShop pieces placed by other players though, to allow an option for admins to remove indestructible pieces.
+If multiple player's have this mod, the same restrictions still apply and they will not be able to deconstruct instances of  pieces set to either of the custom piece categories that were built by other players.

+The AdminDeconstructOtherPlayers setting can allow players with admin status to deconstruct CreatorShop or Nature pieces built by other players, so that admins have a way to remove indestructible pieces.
+Even if you enable the AdminDeconstructOtherPlayers setting, admins are still not able to deconstruct world-generated instances of pieces set to the CreatorShop or Nature categories.

 ## Known Issues
 **Custom Armor Stand Clipping**: Armor placed on the Male Armor Stand and Female Armor Stand prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.
 Feel free to reach out if you know things about meshing and you have ideas for a solution.